-The tungsten weighting is complimented by 2 stability wings that bring an even balance to the putting stroke.
+The tungsten weighting is complimented by two stability wings that bring an even balance to the putting stroke.

-The hosel type is described as a single bend and golfers who have a straight putting technique will benefit most from this club.
+The hosel type is described as a single bend, and golfers with a straight putting technique will benefit most from this club.

 For accuracy and better alignment, Cleveland has a technology called 2135.

-This is the overall height of the clubhead (21.35 mm) that through testing and research, has proven to offer the best view for shot alignment and putt accuracy.
+This is the overall height of the club head (21.35 mm) that has proven to offer the best view for shot alignment and putt accuracy through testing and research.

-- Super balanced and aerodynamic forward weighted clubhead with 2 counter weights.
+- Super balanced and aerodynamic forward-weighted clubhead with two counterweights.

 - 2 hosel types on offer – slant neck (for moderate toe hang) and single bend (for face balanced toe).

-- High quality tungsten insert for a responsive and clean contact on ball.
+- High-quality tungsten insert for responsive and clean contact on the ball.

-- Very good line of sight, from over the top of the club to the ball on the ground.
+- A very good line of sight, from over the club’s top to the ball on the ground.

-- The 3 degree loft is perfect for ensuring the ball is hit in the middle and rolls evenly on impact.
+- The 3-degree loft ensures the ball is hit in the middle and rolls evenly on impact.